CharlesIrvineKC/mozart/guides/home_loan.md

 ```

-At this point, the choice task should have completed and routed the process to the user task **receive_mortgage_application**.
+At this point, the case task should have completed and routed the process to the user task **receive_mortgage_application**.
 The task will be completed when the loan applicant provides the bank with an mortgage application for a house that has been selected for purchase.
 The bank user will complete this task by entering the purchase price of the house.

 Let's do that now: